sahajthapaliya/AI-WAF-Anomaly-Detection-System---LogBERT/README.md

 ## Overview

 The WAF implementation processes raw command inputs from various attack categories, tokenizes them, and trains the LogBERT model to detect anomalies.
-The implementation also includes baseline models like DeepLog and LogAnomaly for comparison.

 ## Data Structure